rbong/pitools/README.md

 example configuration is provided by examplepirc.

 #catchstream
-catchstream captures a live stream from the internet and plays it through omxplayer on the pi with a fifo streamed by rtmpdump.
+catchstream captures a live stream and plays it with omxplayer over ssh.

-rtmp streams are used for sites such as twitch.tv, castamp, and many more.

-catchstream takes one argument, which is a web page.
-The web page is launched in a browser and catchstream listens for an rtmp stream.
-If no argument is provided, catchstream listens for an rtmpstream without launching anything and you can use your ordinary browser.

-It is recommended that you output rtmpdump to an external volume on the pi unless if you have a very large sd card.
-Please see examplepirc.
-Be sure to kill rtmpdump if the script does not do it for you.
+catchstream takes one argument, which is a stream URL.

 A "killstream" command is provided, which also kills omxplayer.

 #catchvid
 catchvid captures videos from any of the many sites supported by youtube-dl and